Islamic University of Technology: Student housing

-The north hall and the south hall are for male students, while female hall is for female students.
+The north hall and the south hall are for male students, while the female hall is for female students.
 The rooms in the halls are fully furnished.
 Each room can accommodate up to four students.
-Two common facilities buildings serve the halls- one serving the north and the south hall, while the other serving the female hall.
+Two common facilities buildings serve the halls- one serving the north and the south hall, while the other serves the female hall.

-The administrative head of a hall of residence is a Provost, typically a senior faculty member.
-The provost is supported by Assistant Provosts and support staff.
+The administrative head of a hall of residence is a provost, typically a senior faculty member.
+The provost is supported by assistant provosts and support staff.